 Second, return to the Add New screen and type 'backwpup'.
 This is a handy plugin that takes automatic backups of your site on whatever schedule you want (weekly should be fine) and saves them in your choice of cloud storage.
 You can ignore most of the settings in it, but make sure it does both database and file backups.
 Do a test run, and leave it to its thing.
 You'll be emailed if it hits any errors.

 How to keep track of – and increase – traffic to your website

 1. Suck up to Google

 Next stop, stats!
 The in-built web statistics service will show you stats on your Dashboard when you log in.
-If you need something meatier, look into investing in a copy of Mint.
-For longer-term trends, you can't beat Google Analytics, although its stats aren't updated in real-time.
+If you need something meatier, you can't beat Google Analytics (opens in new tab).

 3. Social buttons

-Look into adding social sharing buttons to your posts.
+Look into adding social sharing buttons to your posts, perhaps using the Social Buttons plugin (opens in new tab).
 The most effective is Facebook's 'Like' button, and there are several plugins to add it automatically.
 Generic 'Share This' buttons usually go ignored though, and it's better to have a couple of prominent ones than a whole line of tiny icons.
 With Facebook, always click 'Like' yourself.
 Other people are more likely to do so if someone else has first.

 - Check out the best website hosting (opens in new tab) services